silvafab/silvafab-ac-unit/README.md

 ##### NOTE
 All POST request parameters are expected to be sent with ```application/x-www-form-urlencoded``` as the ```Content-Type```

+Let's assume the serial numbers are case insensitive

 #### POST: /register

 Used for AC units to register in the system